sitandr/conchord/README.md

 > NOTE: I can't guarantee that will be the best chord layout.
 Moreover, the logic is quite simple: e.g., barre can't be multiple and can't be put anwhere except first bar in the image.
 However, surprisingly, it works well in almost all of the common cases, so the exceptions are really rare.

-If you need to create something too _custom/complex_ ~~(but not _concise_)~~, maybe it is worth to try `chordx`.
+If you need to create something too _custom/complex_ ~~(but not _concise_)~~, maybe it is worth to try [chordx](https://github.com/ljgago/typst-chords).
 You can also try using core function `render-chord` for more manual control, but it is still limited by one barre starting from one (but that barre may be shifted).
 If you think that feature should be supported, you can create issue there.

 ## Shadow barre
 Some chord generators put barre only where it _ought to_ be (any less will not hold some strings).
 Others put it where it can be (sometimes maximal size, sometimes some other logic).
 I use simple barre where it **ought to** be, and add _shadow barre_ where it **could** maximally be.
 You can easily disable it by either setting `use-shadow-barre: false` on `create-chordgen` (only necessary part of barre rendered) or by setting color of `shadow-barre` the same as `barre` (maximal possible barre).